 Dining on St. Barth compares favorably to almost anywhere in the world.
 Varied and exquisite cuisine, a French flair in the decor, sensational wine, and attentive service make for a wonderful epicurean experience in almost any of the more than 80 restaurants.
 On most menus, freshly caught local seafood mingles on the plate with top-quality provisions that arrive regularly from Paris.
 Interesting

-Most restaurants offer a chalkboard full of daily specials that are usually a good bet.
+Most restaurants offer a chalkboard of daily specials, usually a good bet.
 But even the pickiest eaters will find something on every menu.
-Some level of compliance can be paid to dietary restrictions within reason, and especially if explained in French; just be aware that French people generally let the chef work his or her magic.
+Some level of compliance will be paid to dietary restrictions, especially if explained in French; just be aware that French people generally let the chef work his or her magic.
 Vegetarians will find many options on every menu.
-Expect meals to be costly; however, you can dine superbly and somewhat economically if you limit pricey cocktails, watch wine selections, share appetizers or desserts, and pick up snacks and picnic meals from one of the well-stocked markets.
-Or you could follow the locals to small crêperies, cafés, sandwich shops, and pizzerias in the main shopping areas.
+Expect meals to be costly, but you can dine superbly and somewhat economically if you limit pricey cocktails, watch wine selections, share appetizers or desserts, and pick up snacks and picnics from one of the well-stocked markets.
+Or you can follow the locals to small crêperies, cafés, sandwich shops, and pizzerias in the main shopping areas.
 Lunch is usually less costly than dinner.
-Ti Creux means "snack" or "small bite."
+Ti creux means "snack" or "small bite."

 Lavish publications feature restaurant menus and contacts.
-Ask at your hotel or look on the racks at the airport for current issues.
+Ask at your hotel or look on the racks at the airport.
 Reservations are strongly recommended and, in high season, essential.
-Lots of restaurants now accept reservations through their website or by email.
+Lots of restaurants now accept reservations on their website or by email.
 Check social media.
 Except during the Christmas–New Year's season it's not usually necessary to book far in advance.
 A day's—or even a few hours'—notice is usually sufficient.
 At the end of the meal, as in France, you must request the bill.
 Until you do, you can feel free to linger at the table and enjoy the complimentary vanilla rum that's likely to appear.